 TEK5300 – Renewable Energy: Science and Technology

 Renewable energy can be defined as energy generated from natural sources.
-This course will give an overview of the main scientific principles and technologies related to harnessing and conversion of the earth´s renewable energy sources, combined with a wide range of case studies, laboratory activities and excursions at various research institutes and industries.
-Among the topics: indirect uses of solar energy (wind and hydroelectric power, bioenergy); non-solar renewable energy (tidal power, geothermal energy); integration into the grid system; sustainability of renewable energy, future prospects and policies scenario.
+This course will give an overview of the main scientific principles and technologies related to harnessing and conversion of the earth's renewable energy sources, combined with a wide range of case studies, laboratory activities and excursions at various research institutes and industries.
+Among the topics: indirect uses of solar energy such as wind and hydroelectric power, bioenergy; non-solar renewable energy such as tidal power, geothermal energy; integration into the grid system; sustainability of renewable energy, future prospects and policies scenario.

 - describe the various renewable energy sources and the possible conversion paths to a useful form of energy; learn the principles of the heat engine cycle